Incendo/awesome-minecraft/README.md

 _Libraries that make it easier to work with configuration files._

 - [Configurate](https://github.com/SpongePowered/Configurate/) - A simple configuration library for Java applications providing a node structure, a variety of formats, and tools for transformation.
+- [Simplix Storage](https://github.com/Simplix-Softworks/SimplixStorage) - A fast library for bukkit and non-bukkit applications for the YAML, JSON and HOCON format.

 ## Inventories
 _Libraries for creating Minecraft GUIs using inventories._